Bitcoin-ABC/bitcoin-abc/CONTRIBUTING.md

-Contributing to Bitcoin ABC
+Contributing to Bitcoin XBT
 ===========================

-The Bitcoin ABC project welcomes contributors!
+The Bitcoin XBT is cloned from Bitcoin-ABC, this project welcomes contributors!

 To contribute, sign up at: https://reviews.bitcoinabc.org/